ValeriaPineda23/Loan-Eligibility-Predictions/README.md

 Variable|stat
 ---|---
-Married|2.3288
+Married	2.267208
-Credit_History|4.2510
+Credit_History|	2.796159
-Property_Area_1|1.4974
+Property_Area_1	|1.462494
-ApplicantIncome|3.1519
+ApplicantIncome	|3.139574
-CoapplicantIncome|1.4250
+CoapplicantIncome|	1.419624
-LoanAmount|5.8079
+LoanAmount|	5.755920

-This analysis tells us that the essential variables in the dataset do not contain multicollinearity problems, so all of these may be part of the final data to feed the model.
+This analysis tells us that the essential variables do not contain multicollinearity problems, so all of these may be part of the final data to feed the model.

 ## Modeling
 For this phase, we applied decision trees, logistic regression, support vector machines, Naïve Bayes, and ensemble methods bagging, boosting, and XGB models to predict the target variable Loan_Status.
 We first divided the data into the dependent and independent variables, called y and X, respectively, to evaluate these models.
 Then, we divided them into training and test set, with an 80%-20% ratio.